-This section describes running the Stackato VM as a micro cloud.
+This section describes running the Helion Stackato VM as a micro cloud.
 To get started building a cluster, see the Cluster Setup section.

 Host system requirements:

-The steps for importing and starting the Stackato VM will vary depending on which hypervisor and OS you are using.
+The steps for importing and starting the Helion Stackato VM will vary depending on which hypervisor and OS you are using.
 Follow the steps in the relevant guide below, then continue with Initial Configuration:

 The VMware and VirtualBox start virtual machines with NAT networking enabled by default.

-If you are using VirtualBox to run the Stackato VM, configuring "Bridged" networking before starting the VM is the simplest way to set it up.
+If you are using VirtualBox to run the Helion Stackato VM, configuring "Bridged" networking before starting the VM is the simplest way to set it up.
 If you need to run in "NAT" mode, configure port forwarding as per the VirtualBox documentation.

 Bridged networking exposes the VM through the hypervisor host system to your local network.
-This makes it easier to connect with Stackato servers running on other hosts, but should only be done on trusted networks.
+This makes it easier to connect with Helion Stackato servers running on other hosts, but should only be done on trusted networks.

 NAT networking exposes the VM only to the host system (unless routing through the host is configured).
 This is a preferable configuration if you are operating on an untrusted network.

 Multiple hosts broadcasting the same name via mDNS on the same network can cause confusion and network problems.
-If you plan on running multiple Stackato micro clouds on one network:
+If you plan on running multiple Helion Stackato micro clouds on one network:

 xip.io service, update the Windows hosts file, or create a DNS record in order to target the API

-The Management Console is Stackato's web interface.
+The Management Console is the web interface of Helion Stackato.

-When the Stackato server finishes the start-up process, the hypervisor's tty console will display the URL of the Management Console.
+When the Helion Stackato server finishes the start-up process, the hypervisor's tty console will display the URL of the Management Console.
 Enter this URL into your web browser.

-The SSL certificate for the Stackato Management Console is self-signed.
+The SSL certificate for the Helion Stackato Management Console is self-signed.
 You will need to manually accept this certificate in your browser.
 See the HTTPS section of the Admin Guide for information on using your own certificate.

 The password you set here will become the new password for the

-$ stackato add-user username [--passwd password]
+$ stackato add-user <username> [--passwd '<password>']

 In order to leave as much memory as possible available for user applications, the micro cloud starts with a number of services disabled by default: